Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam25/11/2024

-Land management and use in recent years have been gradually implemented effectively, promoting production and business development, contributing to the country's socio-economic development.
-However, reality also shows that waste and violations in the management and use of public land are still increasing, significantly affecting the work of practicing thrift and fighting waste set forth by the Party and Government.
+Land management and use in recent years have been gradually implemented effectively, promoting production and business development, contributing to the country's socio -economic development.
+However, reality also shows that waste and violations in the management and use of public land are still increasing, significantly affecting the work of practicing thrift and fighting waste as proposed by the Party and Government.

-The 2024 Land Law, effective from August 1, 2024, has many new amendments and supplements, including regulations on management and use of public land by public service units and state-owned enterprises.
+The 2024 Land Law, effective from August 1, 2024, with many new amendments and supplements, including regulations on management and use of public land by public service units and state-owned enterprises.

 Waste and violations in land use

-The policies and laws of our Party and State on land have clearly affirmed that land belongs to the entire people, with the State representing the owner and managing it in a unified manner.
+The policies and laws of our Party and State on land have clearly affirmed that land belongs to the entire people, with the State as the representative owner and unified manager.
 In recent years, to serve the country's socio-economic development, many areas of land have been assigned to public service units and state-owned enterprises to implement programs and projects.
-However, many localities, after reclaiming land and assigning it to units and enterprises for use or lease, have not implemented it, causing waste or violations in land use.
+However, many localities, after reclaiming land and assigning it to units and enterprises for use and lease, have not implemented it, causing waste or violations in land use.

-Dr. Tran Cong Phan, member of the 15th National Assembly, Permanent Vice President, General Secretary of the Vietnam Lawyers Association, commented: The implementation of discipline and order in the management and use of public land and the efficiency of exploitation are not high, there are still many shortcomings, greatly affecting the practice of thrift and anti-waste in the recent period.
-The monitoring result No. 330/BC-ÐGS dated October 11, 2022 of the National Assembly's Thematic Monitoring Delegation of the 15th National Assembly said that the Government Inspectorate reported that in the period of 2016-2021, the whole country discovered violations on 63,200 hectares of land, and recommended the recovery of 31,287 hectares of land.
+Dr. Tran Cong Phan, member of the 15th National Assembly, Permanent Vice President, General Secretary of the Vietnam Lawyers Association, commented: The enforcement of discipline and order in the management and use of public land and the efficiency of exploitation are not high, there are still many shortcomings, greatly affecting the practice of thrift and anti-waste in the recent period.
+The monitoring result No. 330/BC-ÐGS dated October 11, 2022 of the 15th National Assembly's Thematic Monitoring Delegation said that the Government Inspectorate reported that in the 2016-2021 period, the whole country discovered violations of 63,200 hectares of land, and recommended the recovery of 31,287 hectares of land.

-The reason for the above situation is, first of all, that the units have not paid attention to and focused on properly implementing the provisions of the Land Law, the Investment Law and many legal documents related to the prevention and combat of waste and use of public land.
+The reason for the above situation is, first of all, that the units have not paid attention to and paid attention to properly implementing the provisions of the Land Law, the Investment Law and many legal documents related to the work of preventing and combating waste and using public land.
 In particular, the management and use of land during and after the equitization of state-owned enterprises still has many shortcomings.

-Specifically, before equitization, in many cases, land use plans were not developed or plans were developed and approved that were not consistent with the housing and land arrangement and land use planning; information related to land was not transparently disclosed.
-After equitization, land was used for the wrong purpose, left fallow, disputed, and encroached upon; legal procedures were slow to be completed; land was allocated, leased, and land use purpose was changed without auction; and land use purpose was changed inconsistently with planning.
+Specifically, before equitization, in many cases, land use plans were not developed or plans were built and approved that were not consistent with the housing and land arrangement and land use planning; information related to land was not transparently disclosed.
+After equitization, land was used for the wrong purpose, left fallow, disputed, or encroached upon; legal procedures were slow to be completed; land was allocated, leased, and land use purpose was changed without auction; and the purpose was changed inconsistently with the planning.

 Experts and land managers say that the illegal transfer of public land continues to occur, despite the fact that the law has many strict regulations related to the management and use of public assets, especially regulations on the management, exploitation and use of public land.
 Notably, in recent years, through inspection and examination, the authorities have discovered many public lands that have been illegally transferred, turning public land into private land.

-A typical example is the case of violating regulations on land management that occurred at Saigon Beer-Alcohol-Beverage Corporation (Sabeco).
-Meanwhile, the situation of headquarters and public land being abandoned or used for the wrong purpose, causing waste, is quite common in many localities, especially in big cities with a lot of public land and state agencies and units located in the area such as: Hanoi, Ho Chi Minh City, Hai Phong, Da Nang, Can Tho...
+A typical example is the case of violating regulations on land management that occurred at Saigon Beer-Alcohol-Beverage Corporation ( Sabeco ).
+Meanwhile, the situation of headquarters and public land being abandoned or used for the wrong purpose, causing waste, is happening quite commonly in many localities, especially in big cities with a lot of public land and state agencies and units located in the area such as: Hanoi, Ho Chi Minh City, Hai Phong, Da Nang, Can Tho...

 Worryingly, some organizations and individuals have taken advantage of this situation to illegally encroach on public land for various purposes such as parking lots, material storage areas, and food service businesses; many agency headquarters are not fully utilized and are being rented out to businesses, restaurants, or other services.

-In addition, site clearance work in many places still faces difficulties and shortcomings; the handling of projects that are behind schedule, lacking determination and violations in land allocation are still common; the awareness of law compliance of land users is still not serious, especially some sanctions for violations are not strong enough to deter.
+In addition, site clearance work in many places still faces difficulties and shortcomings; the handling of projects that are behind schedule and lacking in determination and violations in land allocation work is still common; the awareness of law compliance among land users is still not serious, especially some sanctions for violations are not strong enough to deter.

 Ensuring consistency in management

-According to Le Van Binh, Deputy Director of the Department of Land (Ministry of Natural Resources and Environment), in addition to the achieved results, the regulations in the 2013 Land Law gradually revealed many limitations such as: Land use planning has not ensured consistency, comprehensiveness, system, low quality, lack of long-term vision; land resources have not been fully and sustainably exploited, promoted...
+According to Deputy Director of the Department of Land (Ministry of Natural Resources and Environment) Le Van Binh, besides the achieved results, the regulations in the 2013 Land Law gradually revealed many limitations such as: Land use planning has not ensured synchronization, comprehensiveness, system, low quality, lack of long-term vision; land resources have not been fully and sustainably exploited, promoted...

-Faced with the above reality, the 2024 Land Law, consisting of 16 chapters and 260 articles, has been promulgated to perfect the system of land policies and laws in a synchronous, unified manner, consistent with the institution of developing a socialist-oriented market economy.
+Faced with the above reality, the 2024 Land Law, consisting of 16 chapters and 260 articles, has been promulgated to perfect the system of land policies and laws in a synchronous and unified manner, consistent with the institution of developing a socialist-oriented market economy.

 In particular, the 2024 Land Law has clarified the responsibilities of state agencies in exercising the right to represent land ownership; decentralizing authority associated with control and supervision of implementation, ensuring unified management from the central to local levels; adding the principle of publicity and transparency when determining land prices...